open-portfolio/open-portfolio.github.io/privacy.markdown

 We will post changes to our Privacy Policy on this page.
 Summary of changes so far:

 * June 28, 2021: First published.
-* October 27, 2021: Added support for FlowWorth application.
+* October 27, 2021: Added support for Flow Worth application.
 * January 5, 2022: Simplification to remove "To improve the software, we may collect aggregate, anonymous statistics, such as the percentage of users who use particular features." as there are no plans to collect usage information.
 * August 18, 2022: Updated for OpenAlloc LLC and lack of subscriptions.